nataliecclaire/reddit_bias_sentiment_detector/README.md

 **Note:** The unprocessed reddit comment files could not be uploaded to GitHub due to size constraints.
 Find it on https://drive.google.com/drive/folders/1FC79WZyuVJRGXf4OzGoX4z84wvwhBxgh?usp=sharing

-### Significance test evaluation
+### Language Model Bias (Significance test Bias evaluation)

 - Evaluation/measure_bias.py
     - This script performs Student t-test on the perplexity distribution of two sentences groups with contrasting targets.
-For example works on files: **reddit_comments_religion2_christians_biased_test_reduced.csv** and **reddit_comments_religion2_muslims_biased_test_reduced.csv**
-    Set variable 'REDUCE_SET' to remove outliers from target set Unset variable ''REDUCE_SET' if you are already using reduced test set for input
+For example works on files: **reddit_comments_religion2_christians_biased_test_reduced.csv** and **reddit_comments_religion2_muslims_biased_test_reduced.csv**.
+Set variable 'REDUCE_SET' to remove outliers from target set.
+Unset variable ''REDUCE_SET' if you are already using reduced test set for input

 - Evaluation/measure_bias_attribute_swap.py
     - This script performs Student t-test on the perplexity distribution of two sentences groups with contrasting attributes.
-For example works on files: **reddit_comments_religion2_muslims_processed_phrase_unbiased_testset_pos_attr_reduced.csv** and **reddit_comments_religion2_muslims_processed_phrase_biased_testset_neg_attr_reduced.csv**
-    Set variable 'REDUCE_SET' to remove outliers from target set Unset variable ''REDUCE_SET' if you are already using reduced test set for input
+For example works on files: **reddit_comments_religion2_muslims_processed_phrase_unbiased_testset_pos_attr_reduced.csv** and **reddit_comments_religion2_muslims_processed_phrase_biased_testset_neg_attr_reduced.csv**.
+Set variable 'REDUCE_SET' to remove outliers from target set.
+Unset variable ''REDUCE_SET' if you are already using reduced test set for input

 ### Generate response from models